 A second advantage here is the ability to capture security metrics.
-Where spreadsheets and Word docs were used previously, smart technologies make it easier to quantify all of the hard work of protective intelligence teams.
+Where spreadsheets and Word docs were used previously, smart technologies make it easier to quantify all of the hard work of corporate security teams.
 It’s much easier to demonstrate our value-add when we can point to the most basic analytics that break down the number of international trips that were conducted, the number of travelers that were supported, the number of threats investigated, and much more – all of which justify more resources for your team to do their best work (training, incentives, tools, etc.).

-The Maturing of Protective Intelligence Programs
+The Maturing of Corporate Security Programs

 A significant element in this maturing scenario is big (security) data.
 Finally, we have the ability to do much more with the data we have.
-We can catalogue our data, assess it over time to identify trends, measure the effectiveness of our safeguards, collaborate across departments, identify anomalies, and more.
-The proliferation of tools enabling us to do so much more with our security data is leading us to a turning point, where it is questionable if our organizations are practicing due care if they are not taking advantage of these systems that can provide an added layer of protection by proactively surfacing threats.
+We can catalog our data, assess it over time to identify trends, measure the effectiveness of our safeguards, collaborate across departments, identify anomalies, and more.
+The proliferation of tools enabling us to do so much more with our security data is leading us to a turning point where it is questionable if our organizations are practicing due care if they are not taking advantage of these systems that can provide an added layer of protection by proactively surfacing threats.

 For example, these questions come to mind:

 - Will our organization be found negligent in the event of a security incident?